poojadesai25/Data-Science-Project-on-NJ-Transit/README.md

 The data includes stop-level, minute resolution data on 287,000+ train trips (248,000+ NJ Transit trips, 38,000+ Amtrak trips).
 But we are strictly focusing on NJ Transit trips.
 The data is released by the government.

 Column names include:
+Column Name| Description
-date:           Date of operation according to the 27-hour NJ Transit schedule.

-train_id:       These are unique on a daily and correspond to the same scheduled train.
+Date| Date of operation according to the 27-hour NJ Transit schedule train_id| These are unique on a daily and correspond to the same scheduled train

-stop_sequence:  Scheduled stop number for the stop in the row.

-from:           Station the train is traveling from for the stop in the current row.

-from_id:        Station id for the "from" station.

-to:             Station the train is arriving to for the stop in the current row.

-to_id:          Station id for the "to" station.

-scheduled_time: the scheduled departure time out of the "to" stop.

-actual_time:    If "departed", then actual departure time out of the "to" stop.
+stop_sequence| Scheduled stop number for the stop in the row from| Station the train is traveling from for the stop in the current row from_id| Station id for the "from" station to| Station the train is arriving to for the stop in the current row to_id| Station id for the "to" station. scheduled_time| the scheduled departure time out of the "to" stop actual_time|If "departed", then actual departure time out of the "to" stop.
             If "cancelled", the time at which this stop was cancelled.
             If "estimated", the estimated departure time out of the "to" stop.

 delay_minutes:  The difference between actual_time and scheduled_time, in minutes.